 Types of Aid

-Grants are a type of gift aid awarded based on financial need.
-Unlike loans, you do not have repay.
-The Virginia Tech Office of University Scholarships and Financial Aid will assess your eligibility for any grants if you file your FAFSA on or before the priority deadline of March 1, 2020 (2020-2021 award year) or March 1, 2021 (2021-2022 award year.)
+Grants are a type of gift aid that are awarded based on financial need.
+Unlike loans, grants are not repaid.
+The Office of University Scholarships and Financial Aid will assess student eligibility for any grants if a FAFSA is filed on or before the priority deadline March 1, 2023 for the 2023-2024 award year.

-We will notify you of your grant eligiblity with your Financial Aid Award notice.
+The office will notify of grant eligiblity in the form of a Financial Aid Award notice letter.

-Loans must be repaid.
-A college education is an important investment in your future and loans are available to assist with the cost.
+A college education is an important investment and loans are made available from the Federal and private sectors to assist with the cost.
+Student and parent loans must be repaid.
 By filing a FAFSA, students and parents may be eligible for loans offered through the Federal Direct Loan Program.
-Students and families may also seek borrowing opportunities through private banks and student lending companies.
+Students and families may also seek borrowing opportunities through private banks, credit unions, and student lending companies.

-By submitting a FAFSA, a student may be eligible for employment on or off campus through the Federal Work Study Program.
+Students that submit a FAFSA may be eligible for employment on or off campus through the Federal Work-Study Program.